christensen5/QMEE-archived-/WeeklyModules/C_Programming/Part_13-Embedding_C_in_R.md

 ```

-This is obviously the best function you ever wrote in `R`: who could have guessed these results!
+This is obviously the best function you ever wrote in R: who could have guessed these results!

 ## A more convincing example
-Of course, if it's just for doing these kinds of examples, you could have totally ignored all this `C` course and added values in `R`.
+Of course, if it's just for doing these kinds of examples, you could have totally ignored all this C course and added values in R.
-The actual occasions where you should bother using `C` code in `R` is when you are using any kind of loops!
+The actual occasions where you should bother using C code in R is when you are using any kind of loops!
 Which by know in the CMEE course you should have noticed is pretty much all the time...

-Here is something more convincing that many of you will be more familiar: the painfully slow nested loops in `R`:
+Here is something more convincing that many of you will be more familiar: the painfully slow nested loops in R:

-### in `R`
+### in R
 Let's write a function in R that counts all the prime numbers between `1` and `n`:

 **R:**